Biological Sciences» open the printable major» search for more Areas of Study

 Graduate Attributes and Employability

-Graduate attributes for the Bachelor of Science are the skills, abilities and knowledge that are highly sought after by a broader range of employers.
-Below is the complete list of attributes that graduates will have demonstrated upon the completion of the degree.
+Graduates of the Bachelor of Science, majoring in Biological Science will have the skills, abilities and knowledge sought after by a broad range of employers.
+On completion of the degree, graduates can expect an: